 Around two dozen olives, pitted & halved: Kalamatas are the best, but any old olive will do (except I avoid the canned variety).

-Roughly 1/4 cup of roast
+Roughly 1/4 cup of roasted pine nuts

 About a teaspoon of oregano